Hyperion-Web/Nebula/README.md

 3. SEO super good
 4. Can be exposed as Custom Elements for most flexible usage

-5. ## Design Objectives

-1. All components should be SSR/SSG and template friendly
-2. Intrinsic Design prioritizes content
-3. SEO super good
-4. Can be exposed as Custom Elements for most flexible usage
-5. ## Design Objectives

-1. All components should be SSR/SSG and template friendly
-2. Intrinsic Design prioritizes content
-3. SEO super good
-4. Can be exposed as Custom Elements for most flexible usage
-5. ## Design Objectives

-1. All components should be SSR/SSG and template friendly
-2. Intrinsic Design prioritizes content
-3. SEO super good
-4. Can be exposed as Custom Elements for most flexible usage
-## Design Objectives

-1. All components should be SSR/SSG and template friendly
-2. Intrinsic Design prioritizes content
-3. SEO super good
-4. Can be exposed as Custom Elements for most flexible usage
-## Design Objectives

-1. All components should be SSR/SSG and template friendly
-2. Intrinsic Design prioritizes content
-3. SEO super good
-4. Can be exposed as Custom Elements for most flexible usage
-## Design Objectives

-1. All components should be SSR/SSG and template friendly
-2. Intrinsic Design prioritizes content
-3. SEO super good
-4. Can be exposed as Custom Elements for most flexible usage

 A workflow for someone using the lib would look like 1. make a page 2. apply a layout 3. fill the layout slots with the appropriate content, be it template for a generated from headless architecture or simply hand written/hardcoded into the slot.